algorandfoundation/specs/dev/ledger.md

 The data in a block is divided between the _block header_ and its _block body_.
-The block body is the block's transaction set, while the block header contains all other data, including a cryptograhpic commitment to the transaction set.
+The block body is the block's transaction set, while the block header contains all other data, including a cryptographic commitment to the transaction set.

 A block is _valid_ if each component is also _valid_.
 (The genesis block is always valid).  _Applying_ a valid block to a state produces a new state by